The 20 Best Dandy-Walker Syndrome Doctors Near Me in Washington, DC

 Offers Telehealth

-Pritha Ghosh is a Neuromusculoskeletal Medicine provider in Washington, Washington, D.c..
+Pritha Ghosh is a Neuromusculoskeletal Medicine provider practicing medicine in Washington, Washington, D.c..
 Dr. Ghosh is rated as an Experienced provider by MediFind in the treatment of Dandy-Walker Syndrome.
-Her top areas of expertise are Movement Disorders, Parkinson's Disease, Drug Induced Dyskinesia, and Aromatic L-Amino Acid Decarboxylase (AADC) Deficiency.
+She is also highly rated in 3 other conditions, according to our data.
+Her clinical expertise encompasses Movement Disorders, Parkinson's Disease, Drug Induced Dyskinesia, and Aromatic L-Amino Acid Decarboxylase (AADC) Deficiency.

 Experienced in Dandy-Walker Syndrome